-If an armed intruder comes to Riverpoint Campus it is critical that faculty, staff, and students report it immediately and take protective actions.
+If an armed intruder comes to the WSU Spokane Campus report it immediately and take protective actions.
 To survive you need to take direct responsibility for your survival.

-If you are in a classroom or office and you hear gun shots DO NOT move toward the sounds of possible gunfire.
-If possible, quickly move away from the sounds of shots being fired.
+If you hear gun shots DO NOT move toward the sounds.
+If possible, quickly move away from the sound of shots being fired.

 Report what you are hearing to 911.
 Keep calling since the lines may be jammed.
 Report gender, race, approximate age, facial features (beard?), obvious clothing/glasses/hats, numbers and types of weapons (pistol, rifle), any bags or backpacks carried.

-GET OUT: If the disturbance is far enough away from your location and you can safely leave the area do so.
+GET OUT: If the disturbance is far enough away and you can safely leave the area do so.

 - Do not gather with others in a crowd once outside campus buidings.
 Spread out so you and others do not present a single target to the shooter.

-- When you have reached an area of safety wait there until given direction from an university official or Riverpoint Campus Security.
-It is imperative that everyone is safe.
-DO NOT leave campus until you are approved to leave by Riverpoint Campus Security or law enforcement officers.
+- When you have reached an area of safety wait there until given direction from an university official or Campus Security.
+DO NOT leave campus until you are approved to leave by Campus Security or law enforcement officers.

 HIDE OUT: If you are unable to leave your location the following actions are recommended:

 - Close and barricade the door.
-Without giving away your location, look for alternative ways to exit the room, i.e., break a window.
+Look for alternative ways to exit the room, i.e., break a window.

 - Cover any windows that expose your position to the hallway, i.e. close the blinds.